BrianMcConway/Astral-Beard-Productions/README.md

 ## Future Features

-- Future features will include an additional page where original music compositions can be purchased through the website with a copoyright.
+- Future features will include an additional page where original music compositions can be purchased through the website with a copyright.

 ## Typography and color scheme